josephsachs/minare/README.md

 - **Vert.x** because it scales up to handle massive socket pools without blinking;
 - **Redis** because it's a proven cache with good Json support and pub-sub for free;
 - **Hazelcast** because it has already solved numerous distributed consensus challenges that are outside my domain;
 - and **MongoDB** because it is schemaless and Json-native, has good graph lookups and, with replica sets, is quite durable.
-Postgres was perhaps due a consideration here; it would not, in any case, be difficult to implement in-place, nor for that matter would something like RethinkDB.
+A graphing database was perhaps due a consideration here; it would not, in any case, be difficult to implement in-place.

 ### History and Roadmap
 0.1.0 - Transport layer, Entity, datastores, publish change events, NodeGraph application